bharath272/sds_eccv2014/README.md

   directory.

 * **Starting MATLAB:**
-  Start MATLAB from the main SDS directory.
+  Start MATLAB and call `startup_sds` from the main SDS directory.
+This will compile all mexes in MCG and liblinear, and add all paths.

   A few possible issues related to Caffe:
   + You may need to add the path to CUDA libraries (usually in /usr/local/cuda/lib64) to `LD_LIBRARY_PATH` before starting MATLAB.
   + When running the code, if you get an error saying: